 Overheads and utilities in a building accumulate to a substantial cost for any building owner or user.
 These are essential expenses, however the expense can be higher due to the lack of information on how buildings are utilized.

-Smart building technology help to cut costs and improve energy efficiency when systems within the building communicate with one another.
-By utilizing wasted space, companies can collectively lower their rental costs by around $1.5 trillion as the amount of space needed can be reduced by as much as 30% for many companies. (source?)
+Smart Building technology help to cut costs and improve energy efficiency when systems within the building communicate with one another.
+By utilizing wasted space, companies can collectively lower their rental costs by around $1.5 trillion as the amount of space needed can be reduced by as much as 30% for many companies.

 Role of room occupancy sensors in a Smart Building

 Room occupancy monitoring

 Due to Covid-19, social distancing measures are in place across the majority of work spaces.
 Room occupancy monitoring can aid these measures by ensuring that the users in a work space do not exceed the permitted number to comply with social distancing measures.
-The use of sensors and cameras end guesswork, allowing for space to be utilized safely and efficiently.
+The use of sensors end guesswork, allowing for space to be utilized safely and efficiently.

 Room occupancy Time-of-Flight technology